 The brainchild of Burgundy native and cheesemaker Pierre Brisson and a team of partners, the shop, cheese “bar” and school offers some 150 cheeses in total– all artisanal and hand-crafted.
 These are then mostly aged in cellars onsite or at the group’s other cheese shop, La Ferme du Hameau.

-Brisson, who hails from a family of winemakers who produce Morgon reds (a variety of Beaujolais), says he “dreamt of being a cheesemaker since the age of six”.
+Brisson hails from a family of winemakers who produce Morgon reds (a variety of Beaujolais).
+He says he “dreamt of being a cheesemaker since the age of six”.
 Then over the years, he took a growing interest in cheese-making and aging, eventually moving to open Paroles de Fromagers in 2014.